Nash2325138/AMAI-paper-summary/week10/Scalable Face Image Retrieval Using Attribute-Enhanced Sparse Codewords.md

 <img src="https://i.imgur.com/DCdBA6C.png" width=400>

-The paper also showcases its scalibility in terms of memory usage, online retrieval time
+The paper also showcases its scalibility in terms of memory usage, and online retrieval time in the last few subsections.